What Causes Nausea or Vomiting?

 To prevent nausea and vomiting in children:

-- To treat motion sickness in a car, seat your child so he or she faces the front windshield (watching fast movement out the side windows can make the nausea worse).
+- To treat motion sickness in a car, seat your child so they face the front windshield (watching fast movement out the side windows can make the nausea worse).
 Also, reading or playing video games in the car could cause motion sickness.

 - Don't let kids eat and play at the same time.